open menu

 • Response: the name that the parameter should have in response.

 • Visible: if the parameter should be shown to the buyer on the payment page, click this button.
-You can choose a name for the parameter in all Axerve Ecommerce Solutions supported languages.
+You can choose a name for the parameter in all Fabrick Payment Orchestra supported languages.

-• Email Response: if the parameter should be sent to the buyer via mail, here you can specify the name of the parameter in all Axerve Ecommerce Solutions supported languages.
+• Email Response: if the parameter should be sent to the buyer via mail, here you can specify the name of the parameter in all Fabrick Payment Orchestra supported languages.

 Once you have set up a new parameter (in the examples the parameter is called MYPARAM) you can send it via the web service Encryptapi link method.